Natural gas furnaces need sufficient space and airflow to run right.

 Request Expert Furnace Service

-Whether you have to have furnace replacement or routine maintenance in Derby, Giordanos Heating and Air Conditioning can expertly take care of your needs.
-Our highly trained technicians can repair any furnace model or brand.
+Whether you need furnace replacement or regular maintenance in Derby, Giordanos Heating and Air Conditioning can expertly meet your needs.
+Our highly trained technicians can work on any heating equipment model or brand.

 Call us at 203-772-8319 or use our online scheduler to set up an appointment today.